 Take the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not take extra medicine to make up the missed dose.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-Avoid drinking alcohol.
-It can further lower your blood pressure and may increase some of the side effects of Vasotec.
+Drinking alcohol can further lower your blood pressure and may increase certain side effects of Vasotec.

 Do not use salt substitutes or potassium supplements while taking Vasotec, unless your doctor has told you to.

 Avoid getting up too fast from a sitting or lying position, or you may feel dizzy.
 Get up slowly and steady yourself to prevent a fall.